Open-LinaOS-Foundation/LinaOS/Documentation/i2c/i2c-topology.rst

 Etc
 ===

-These constructs are represented as I2C adapter trees by Linux, where each adapter has a parent adapter (except the root adapter) and zero or more child adapters.
+These constructs are represented as I2C adapter trees by LinaOS, where each adapter has a parent adapter (except the root adapter) and zero or more child adapters.
 The root adapter is the actual adapter that issues I2C transfers, and all adapters with a parent are part of an "i2c-mux"